 You gain the ability to step from one place to another.
-As a bonus action while not grappled, incapacitated, or restrained, you can teleport up to half your walking speed to an unoccupied space you can see, consuming an amount of movement equal to the distance traveled.
+Once on your turn while not grappled, incapacitated, or restrained, you can teleport up to half your walking speed to an unoccupied space you can see, consuming an amount of movement equal to the distance traveled.

-As an action, you can teleport an object within 9 meters to your hand.
-The object must be neither held nor carried and it must weigh no more than 2.25 kilograms and its longest dimension must be 90 centimeters or less.
+As an action, you can teleport an object within 5 meters to your hand.
+The object must be neither held nor carried and it must weigh no more than 2 kilos and its longest dimension must be 1 meter or less.

 On a hit, the target takes 1d8 force damage.

-As a bonus action, you bind a creature, preventing it from leaving your side.
-Choose a creature that you can touch or see within 18 meters to be affected.
-While affected by this spell, if the target is more than 1.5 meters away from you at the start of your turn it must make a Will saving throw.
+As an action, you bind a creature, preventing it from leaving your side.
+Choose a creature that you can touch or see within 10 meters to be affected.
+While affected by this spell, if the target is more than 1 meter away from you at the start of your turn it must make a Will saving throw.

-On a failed save, the creature is teleported to a space within 1.5 meters of you.
+On a failed save, the creature is teleported to a space within 1 meter of you.

 On a successful save, the spell ends.

-As a bonus action, you teleport up to 9 meters to an unoccupied space that you can see.
+As an action, you teleport up to 20 meters to an unoccupied space that you can see.

 You can bring along objects you are touching that aren’t worn or carried by another creature as long as their weight doesn’t exceed what you can carry.

-You can teleport up to an additional 18 meters for each additional mana expended.
+You can teleport an additional 100 meters for each additional mana or psi expended.

 Joint Teleport.
-You can bring two additional willing creatures you touch with you for each additional mana expended.
-The creature must be one size larger than you or smaller who is not encumbered and must be within 1.5 meters of you when you cast this spell.
+You can bring two additional willing creatures you touch with you for each additional mana or psi expended.
+The creatures must be within one size category of you, must not be encumbered, and must be within 1 meter of you when you cast this spell.

 Dimension Door.
-You can expend 1 additional mana so you do not need to see the space you teleport to.
-It can be a place you can visualize or one you can describe by stating distance and direction, such as “30 meters straight downward” or “upward to the northwest at a 45° angle, 45 meters.”
+You can expend 1 additional mana or psi to teleport up to 100 meters to a place you can see, a place you can visualize, or a place you can describe by stating distance and direction, such as “20 meters straight downward” or “upward to the northwest at a 45° angle, 100 meters.”
 If you would arrive in a place already occupied by an object or a creature, you and any creature traveling with you each take 4d6 force damage, and the spell fails to teleport you.

 Continuous Teleport.
-You can expend 2 additional mana to change the duration to 1 minute/mana and on each of your turns before the spell ends, you can use a bonus action to teleport in this way again.
+You can expend 2 additional mana or psi to change the duration to 1 minute/mana or psi and on each of your turns before the spell ends, you can use an action to teleport in this way again.

-As a bonus action, you can choose any two creatures that you can touch or see within 35 meters.
-The creatures must be within 9 meters of each other when you target them.
+As an action, you can choose any two creatures that you can touch or see within 20 meters.
+The creatures must be within 5 meters of each other when you target them.
 The two creatures teleport, swapping places.
 An unwilling target can make a Will saving throw, and if it succeeds, it is unaffected by this spell and the creatures do not teleport.
 This ability fails if either creature can’t fit in the destination space.

-The creatures can be an additional 9 meters apart for each additional mana expended.
+The creatures can be an additional 10 meters apart for each additional mana or psi expended.

-As a reaction, which you take when you detect a teleportation within 35 meters, you can halt incoming and outgoing teleportation attempts that occur within 35 meters.
-A creature teleporting in or teleporting out must succeed on a Will saving throw or have its teleporation delayed until the start of its next turn.
-At the start of its next turn it repeats the Will saving throw or its teleportation is canceled by you.
+As a reaction, which you use when you detect a teleportation within 20 meters, you can halt incoming and outgoing teleportation attempts that occur within 20 meters.
+A creature teleporting in or teleporting out must succeed on a Will saving throw or have its teleportation delayed until the start of its next turn.
+At the start of its next turn, it repeats the Will saving throw or its teleportation is canceled by you.

-As you spend 1 minute to cast this spell, you touch an object weighing 4.5 kilograms or less whose longest dimension is 1.85 meters or less.
+As you spend 1 minute to cast this spell, you touch an object weighing 5 kilos or less whose longest dimension is 1 meter or less.
 The spell leaves an invisible mark on its surface.

-At any time thereafter, you can use a bonus action to speak the item’s name.
+At any time thereafter, you can use an action to speak the item’s name.
 The item instantly appears in your hand regardless of physical or planar distances, and the spell ends.

 If another creature is holding or carrying the item, speaking the item’s name doesn’t transport the item to you, but instead you learn who the creature possessing the object is and roughly where that creature is located at that moment.

-As an action, you sense the direction and general distance to the nearest teleportation circle, gate, or other effect which magically connects two different locations within 1.6 kilometers of you.
+As two actions, you sense the direction and general distance to the nearest teleportation circle, gate, planar portal, or other effect which magically connects two different locations within 2 kilometers of you.

-Locate gate can be blocked by spells like nondetection, if the effect originates from a specific object or creature, or by any intervening area that is dimensionally warded (such as by forbiddance).
-It isn’t blocked by lead, water, or other physical environmental conditions.
+This spell can be blocked by any intervening area that is dimensionally warded (such as by forbiddance).

-As an action, you can detect the origin point or termination point of any teleportation effect within 18 meters of you.
+As two actions, you can detect the origin point or termination point of any teleportation effect within 10 meters of you.
 Further, you can detect the lingering traces of any teleportation effect that occurred up to 1 hour previously, in the same fashion.
 You know, to the nearest 10 minutes, when the teleportation effect occurred.

 Whenever you detect a teleportation effect, you can study that origin point or termination point as an action.
-If you do, you make an ability check using your spellcasting ability.
-The DC equals 10 + the mana expended.
+If you do, you make an Arcana or Psionics check.
+The DC equals 11 + twice the mana or psi expended.
 You have disadvantage if the effect occurred more than 1 minute ago.